TV Code of Practice

-1. Where comment that concerns a matter that is clearly covered by the Industry Code of Practice is received via the electronic lodgement system available on the FreeTV website, it will be dealt with via the formal complaints process set out under the Code of Practice.
-WIN Television has provided a standard complaint form which can be downloaded at the bottom of this page;
+1. Where comment that concerns a matter that is clearly covered by the Industry Code of Practice is received via the electronic lodgement system available on the FreeTV website, it will be dealt with via the formal complaints process set out under the Code of Practice;

 2. Where comment or feedback is received by telephone, the complainant will be advised that complaints need to be made in writing and they will be made aware of the existence of the Industry Code of Practice;

 3. Where general comment or feedback is received by telephone or email that is not Code relevant, the complaint or feedback is noted and brought to the attention of relevant staff.

 The content of free-to-air commercial television, is regulated under the Commercial Television Industry Code of Practice which has been developed by Free TV Australia and registered with the Australian Communications and Media Authority (ACMA).
 Revised 2 July 2004 (Amended 24 November 2008, 1 January 2010, 1 December 2015)

 To view a copy of the Commercial Television Industry Code of Practice, please refer to the Related PDF document.